 - These calculations assume that Earth is perfectly spherical, though the difference is negligible for most business applications.

-Obtaining precise distance measurements requires meticulous attention to detail and high-quality data.
+Obtaining accurate distance measurements requires meticulous attention to detail and high-quality data.
 These practical tips will help you avoid common pitfalls and ensure reliable results in your calculations:

 - Verify your coordinate sources: Not all ZIP Code databases are created equal.
 Cross-reference your latitude and longitude data with reputable sources to avoid errors that will compromise your entire analysis.